sunsiz/SuleymaniyeTakvimi/README.md

 **Current Features:**
 * Get device current location and display corresponding daily or monthly prayer times.
-* Reminding with notification, vibration and sound based on user settings.
+* Reminding with notification, vibration and sound based on user preferences.
-* When touch the date show monthly prayer times, monthly prayer times were saved in local file.
+* When touch the Monthly time button show up monthly prayer times, monthly prayer times were saved in local file.
 * Implementd a compass for indicate qibla direction.
 * Online radio from [Radyo Fitrat](https://www.radyofitrat.com) and links for the site and radio schedules.
 * Links for our sites and social media, An article about prayer times.
-* Based on the device language settings support Turkish and English UI.
+* Support Turkish and English UI based on the device language setting.
+* Support dark and light UI mode.

 **Existing problems:**